ameentalahmeh/color-compass-bot/README.md

 # 🎨 Color Compass Bot

-Enhance the visual experiences for colorblind people.
+Enhance visual experiences for colorblind individuals.

 ## Overview

-Color Compass Bot is a versatile chatbot designed to elevate visual experiences by offering guidance and information on color perception and accessibility.
-Integrated with ChatGpt 4o model.
+Color Compass is a chatbot designed to assist individuals with color blindness by enhancing their perception of colors in both photos and text.
+Leveraging the advanced capabilities of the ChatGPT-4 model, Color Compass aims to make visual information more accessible and comprehensible.

 ### Features

-- Processes text and image inputs
+- **Text and Image Processing:** Analyzes both textual and visual content to improve color distinction.
-- Integrates with OpenAI GPT-4 API
+- **OpenAI GPT-4 Integration:** Utilizes the powerful GPT-4 model for advanced color interpretation and assistance.
-- Provides accessible color information
+- **Accessible Color Information:** Provides detailed and user-friendly color information to aid in color differentiation.

 ### Get Your OpenAI API Key